 Also playing on circumstances that are relevant and believable can add to credibility.
 For example, If there was a recent strike or massive layoff, a pretext of a reporter interested in some quotes about that event might be very successful.

-Here is a company that seems to specialize in developing them using pretext’s for attorney or private detection services.
+Here is a company that seems to specialize in developing pretext’s for attorney or private detection services.

 Franklin D. Roosevelt

 Some have argued that United States President Franklin D. Roosevelt used the attack on Pearl Harbor by Japanese forces on December 7, 1941 as a pretext to enter World War II.
 American soldiers and supplies had been assisting British and Soviet operations for almost a year by this point.
 The United States had thus “chosen a side”.
 However, due to the political climate in the States at the time and some campaign promises made by Roosevelt that he would not send American boys to fight in foreign wars, Roosevelt could not declare war for fear of public backlash.
 The attack on Pearl Harbor united the American people’s resolve against the Axis powers and created the bellicose atmosphere in which to declare war.
 Some believe it was even orchestrated by Roosevelt and his advisers.

 Critics have accused United States President George W. Bush of using the September 11th, 2001 attacks and faulty intelligence about the existence of weapons of mass destruction as a pretext for the war in Iraq.
 Some of these accusations, like A Pretext for War by James Bamford, were arguably “distorted by his own preconceptions.”

 Maybe one of the largest examples of a pretext as a business is found here.
 Perverted Justice is a group of people who act as young girls to lure pedophiles in and entice them so they can be arrested.

 Here is a video of the USA House of Representatives meeting on how to prevent pretexting.

 The following list shows some examples of how pretexting has been used in entertainment media.